-- Introducing a new concessionary route to premium listing for certain types of property companies; - Amending the requirements of the "class tests" to allow issuers to disregard the profits test in circumstances where the results are anomalous compared to the results of the other tests; and - Removing the presumption that a reverse takeover should lead to an automatic de-listing.
+- introducing a new concessionary route to premium listing for certain types of property companies; - amending the requirements of the "class tests" to allow issuers to disregard the profits test in circumstances where the results are anomalous compared to the results of the other tests; and - removing the presumption that a reverse takeover should lead to an automatic de-listing.

-Responses to the consultation are requested by 14 May 2017.
+Responses to the consultation are requested by May 14, 2017.
 The FCA plans to publish its amended rules in a policy statement in the second half of 2017.

-The full text of the consultation paper is available here:
+The full text of the consultation paper is available at: